b1f6c1c4/git-get/README.md

     # If you want it to be even faster:
     git gets -P ...
     # If you want to save disk space:
-    git gets --flat ... # 'rm -rf .git', the oposite of -g
+    git gets --flat ... # 'rm -rf .git', the oposite of -x
     ```
 - You already have a repo, and you want its submodules:
     ```bash